thiagonache/thiagonache/README.md

 ## About Me

 Hello!
 My name is Thiago Carvalho.
-I'm an software engineer with more than 15 years of experience on IT.
+I'm a software engineer with more than 15 years of experience on IT.

 As a software engineer with a strong background in web applications, infrastructure, and backend development, I have gained extensive experience in designing and implementing scalable and reliable solutions.
 With expertise in both Google Cloud Platform (GCP) and Amazon Web Services (AWS), I have a deep understanding of cloud-based technologies and how they can be leveraged to build efficient and cost-effective applications.